kelseygreat/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv: Moves files or directories from one location to another
 rm: removes a file from the specified directory.
-rmdir: removes a specified director cd -: changes the working directory to the previous oney
+rmdir: removes a specified director cd -: changes the working directory to the previous one ls -la . .. /boot: list files(hidden and more) in current directory, previous directory and /boot directory